Darrell L. Clarke

-Darrell L. Clarke (born September 17, 1952) is an American politician who was a Democratic member of the Philadelphia City Council from 1999 to 2024, representing the 5th District.
-From 2012 to 2024, he served as president of the Council.
-He currently serves as chairman of the Pennsylvania Liquor Control Board.
+Darrell L. Clarke (born September 17, 1952) is an American politician serving as the chairman of the Pennsylvania Liquor Control Board since 2024.
+A member of the Democratic Party, he served on the Philadelphia City Council from 1999 to 2024.

 Early life and education

 A native of North Philadelphia, Clarke grew up in the Strawberry Mansion neighborhood.
 He graduated from Edison High School.
 He later attended the Community College of Philadelphia but did not graduate.
 He now resides in the Fishtown neighborhood.

 Political career

 He was elected as a committeeman himself and became an aide (and later chief of staff) to John Street, who represented the Fifth District for nearly three decades and eventually became Council President.

 Election to city council

 In December 1998, Street resigned as a member of the City Council to run for mayor and endorsed Clarke for his seat in the 1999 special election held.
 Clarke won by only 140 votes over Julie Welker and Dorothy Carn.
 Welker filed a lawsuit alleging election fraud.
 The case was decided in Clarke's favor.